-It is particularly important when practising in-house to learn and understand, as soon as possible, the nature of the business and/or service provided by an employer (or, where relevant, its purpose and objectives) and the particular regulatory, business and economic, social and political contexts and environment in which such business and/or service is provided.
+It is particularly important when practising in-house to learn and understand, as soon as possible, the nature of the business and/or service provided by an employer and the particular regulatory, business and economic, social and political contexts and environment in which such business and/or service is provided.
 As an employee, the in-house solicitor owes a duty of loyalty to the employer and (particularly in the public sector) may also have a statutory or contractual duty of confidentiality in addition to the general duty of confidentiality to his employer.
-The in-house solicitor will (not unreasonably) be expected to share the objectives of their employer, while at the same time, to maintain an objective and professional attitude and judgement and to ensure that he or she provides legal advice that is both independent and impartial.
-The independence of the in-house and public sector solicitor is also covered in Chapter 1 of the Solicitor's Guide to Professional Conduct.
-Some helpful clarity as to what might have an impact on an in-house solicitor's independence was provided by the Court of Justice of the European Union in Joined Cases C-515/17 P and C-561/17 P Uniwersytet Wrocławski and Poland v Research Executive Agency.
+The in-house solicitor will (not unreasonably) be expected to share the objectives of their employer, while at the same time maintaining an objective and professional attitude and judgement.